Nash Equilibria on (Un)Stable Networks: Implementation details

 In addition to the friendship network data, I use demographic data for the adolescents (age, gender, grade, and race), for their home environments (presence of smoker in the household, pupil's income and allowances, and mother's education), and data for their smoking behavior.
 The adolescent's smoking status is deduced from the question, ``During the past $30$ days, on how many days did you smoke cigarettes?'' and if the answer was one or more days, the student's smoking status is set to positive.
 Because all of the students in the saturated sample were eligible for in-home interview, I have detailed information about student friends as well.

 As pointed earlier the schools from the saturated sample (16 schools out of 80) were illegible for exhaustive survey.
 Since the size of the schools from this sample ranges from $20$ to more than $1500$, the smallest and the largest schools are dropped.
 Also, a special needs school is dropped for having atypical smoking and friendship patterns.
 After this still the largest school in the sample enrolls more than 4 times more students compared to the second largest.
-To maintain sample observations of comparable size (each school is an observation), this school is split into grades $9$, $10$, $11$, and $12$ and, for this school, each grade is treated as a separate network.\footnote{Less than $20\%$ of the friendships are inter-grade so that this split does not affect substantially the friendship network.} Table \ref{table:descriptive_stats} shows selected descriptive statistics for the estimation sample.
+To maintain sample observations of comparable size (each school is an observation), this school is split into grades $9$, $10$, $11$, and $12$ and, for this school, each grade is treated as a separate network.\footnote{Less than $20\%$ of the friendships are inter-grade so that this split does not affect substantially the friendship network.} Finally, schools with fewer than $100$ students are discarded because such large schools are likely to be very different than the rest.\footnote{Indeed, schools with fewer than $100$ students feature very few friendships (median number of friendships $0.6$) and very low smoking rates (median smoking $0.09$).} Table \ref{table:descriptive_stats} shows selected descriptive statistics for the estimation sample.